Shakedst/Taki-server/README.md

 ### How to run

-Download the project
+Download the project.
-now open the server.py
-if you'll press enter it will run as localhost
+open the server.py and run it. if you'll press enter it will run as localhost

 in order to run the tests just run them they will try to connect automatically to localhost